 4. Abnormal Psychology.-(1940-41).
-M. and W. at 10 a.m.
+M. and W. at 10 a. m.
 Prerequisite.-Philosophy 1.

-Text Books: Fisher: An Introduction to Abnormal Psychology, Hollingworth: Abnormal Psychology, Dorcus and Shaffer: Textbook of Abnormal Psychology.
+Text Books: Fisher.: An Introduction to Abnormal Psychology.
+Hollingworth: Abnormal Psychology, Dorcus and Shaffer: Textbook of Abnormal Psychology.
 Shaffer: The Psychology of Adjustment.
-MacDougall: Outline of Abnormal Psychology.
+McDougall: Outline of Abnormal Psychology.

-5. Psychophysical Problems.-(1939-40).
+5. Psychophysical Problems.-(1941-42).
 Tu. and Th. at 10 a. m.

-A discussion of the theories of the relation between mind and body and of the nature of the personality.
+A discussion of the theories of the relation between mind and body and of the nature of personality.